Diana McQuarrie, MSOL

 Founder and Emeritus Executive Director

-Diana is the Founder and Emeritus Executive Director of Denver Pet Partners.
-A recognized expert in the field of AAI, Diana has developed curriculum which is used internationally and teaches extensively to both volunteers and healthcare professionals on effectively integrating animals as part of the therapeutic treatment team.
+Diana is the Founder and Executive Director Emeritus of Denver Pet Partners.
+A recognized expert in the field of AAI, Diana has developed curriculum which is used internationally and has educated extensively both volunteers and health care professionals on effectively integrating animals as part of the therapeutic treatment team.

 Diana co-created the national program Therapy Animals Supporting Kids (T.A.S.K.), which provides guidance for criminal justice and child welfare professionals on how to effectively incorporate therapy animals without compromising the safety of the children or animals, or negatively affecting a civil or criminal case involving child abuse.

-Diana’s AAT focus and experience is primarily in rehabilitation, specifically communicative disorders and working with patients to stimulate cognitive functioning.
-A member of Pet Partners national since 1998, Diana has served as a licensed Master Instructor, Evaluator, AAT Applications Instructor, registered therapy team.
-Diana served as the Treasurer on the Board of Directors of the International Association of Human-Animal Interaction Organizations (IAHAIO).
+Diana’s AAT focus and experience was primarily in rehabilitation, specifically communicative disorders and working with patients to stimulate cognitive functioning.
+A member of Pet Partners national from 1998 – 2015, Diana has served as a licensed Master Instructor, Evaluator, AAT Applications Instructor, and registered therapy team.
+Diana also served as the Treasurer on the Board of Directors of the International Association of Human-Animal Interaction Organizations (IAHAIO).